Fracture - collarbone; Fracture - clavicle

-Call your health care provider or bone doctor if you have any questions or concerns that your collarbone is not healing.
+Call your health care provider or bone doctor if you have any questions or concerns about how your collarbone is healing.

 Get care right away or go to the emergency room if:

 Clavicle and scapula fractures.
 In: Eiff MP, Hatch R, eds.
 Fracture Management for Primary Care.
 3rd ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 9.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 9.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.